-1-2 months.
+- 2.5 As per the current regulatory requirements, an Import Licence from WPC is required to import any wireless equipment.
+Accordingly, telecom service providers are required to get the Import Licence from WPC every time they import RF equipment(s).
+Import licences are issued by Regional Licensing Offices (RLO) of WPC. - 2.6 Some stakeholders submitted that the requirement of getting the Import Licences from WPC for RF equipment procured from outside India acts as a bottleneck for service providers as it generally takes 1-2 months.
 The equipments are held up for custom clearances on account of pending issuance of import licenses.
-The present process causes significant delays in the deployment of various network elements as per the network expansion requirements.
+The present process causes significant delays in the deployment of various network elements and thus hampers the network expansion. - 2.7 Some stakeholders pointed out that licensees are allowed to procure Licensed Service Area (LSA) specific Import Licences only.
+As the equipment procured under a particular Import Licence are considered under the ownership of the respective LSA only, TSPs require additional permissions for deployment of the respective equipment in other LSAs, which is a cumbersome process and takes a lot of time.
+This process acts as a hindrance for timely procurement/deployment of equipment if a TSP wants to import RF equipments centrally and deploy it in their different LSAs, as and when required, as per its business needs.

-2.7 Some stakeholders pointed out that licensees are allowed to procure circle-specific Import Licenses only.
-As the equipment procured under a particular import license are considered under the ownership of the respective Circle only, TSPs require additional permissions for deployment of the respective equipment in other Circles, which is a cumbersome process and takes a lot of time.
-This process acts as a hindrance for timely procurement/deployment of equipment if a TSP wants to import RF equipments centrally and deploy it in their different licensed areas as and when required, as per its business needs.
+2.8 In the previous section, the Authority has expressed its opinion that it is essential that the entire process of SACFA clearance as well as all licences/approvals, which are issued by WPC, be made paper-less and executed through online platform.
+Further, the Authority is of the view that there should be a defined time-line, not exceeding 30 days, within which an Import Licence should be granted and the same may be declared in the portal as well as in the Citizen's Charter.
+However, there could be cases where the application submitted by the TSPs is incomplete or the relevant documents are not attached.
+The Authority is of the view that to ensure that the application is complete and all the required documents are attached, the online portal should accept the application and generate the acknowledgement only when all the mandatory field(s) in the online application form have been filled by the TSP and all the documents as per the WPC's check-list are uploaded by the TSP.

-- 2.8 In the previous section, the Authority has expressed its opinion that it is essential that the entire process of SACFA clearance as well as all licences/approvals, which are issued by WPC, be made paper-less and executed through online platform.
-Further, the Authority is of the view that there should be a defined time-line within which an Import Licence should be granted and the same may be declared in the portal as well as in the Citizen's Charter. - 2.9 As stated by some stakeholders, Import Licences are issued LSA-wise and the TSPs are also required to take prior permission regarding shifting/movement of RF equipment from one LSA to another.
-There can be genuine situation, when a licensee may have to reinstall its equipment in some other LSAs.
-There seems to be no valid reason why licensee should be disallowed to reinstall/deploy the equipment at other LSAs provided the licensee has the same frequency authorisation in other LSAs as well.
-Therefore, the Authority is of the view that there should be no requirement to take prior permission of
+2.9 As stated by some stakeholders, Import Licences are issued LSA-wise and the TSPs are also required to take prior permission regarding shifting/movement of RF equipment from one LSA to another.
+There can be a genuine situation, when a licensee may have to reinstall its equipment in some other LSA.
+There seems to be no valid reason why licensee should be disallowed to reinstall/deploy the equipment at other LSAs.
+Therefore, the Authority is of the view that there should be no requirement to take prior permission of WPC and TSPs should be allowed to reinstall their wireless equipment in another LSA after giving prior intimation to WPC preferably through the online portal.